-The discussion and analysis are intended to serve as an introduction to the District's basic financial statements.
-The District's basic financial statements are comprised of three components:
+The discussion and analysis aim to introduce the District's basic financial statements.
+These financial statements consist of three components:

-1) statement of net position, 2) statement of revenues, expenses, change in net position and 3) statement of cash flow.
-This report also contains other supplementary information and statistical information in addition to the basic financial statements themselves.
+- 1) statement of net position

+- 2) statement of revenues, expenses, and changes in net position

+- 3) The statement of cash flow

-Government-Wide Financial Statements.
-The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner like a private-sector business.
+The government-wide financial statements provide a broad overview of the District's finances, similar to those of a private-sector business.

-The statement of net position presents information on all assets and deferred outflows and liabilities and deferred inflows, with the difference representing net position.
+The statement of net position presents information on all assets, deferred outflows, liabilities, and deferred inflows, with the difference representing net position.
 Assets and Liabilities are classified as current or noncurrent.
-Changes within the year in total net position as presented on the statement of net position are based on the activity presented on the statement of revenues, expenses and change in net position.
+Changes within the fiscal year in total net position, as presented on the statement of net position, are based on the activity presented on the statement of revenues, expenses, and change in net position.

-The statement of revenues, expenses and change in net position presents information showing total revenues versus total expenses and how net position changed during the fiscal year.
-All revenues earned and expenses incurred during the year are required to be classified as either "operating" or "nonoperating."
-For the current year, all expenses incurred are considered to be operating.
-All revenues and expenses are recognized as soon as the underlying event occurs, regardless of timing of the related cash flows.
+The statement of revenues, expenses, and change in net position presents information showing total revenues versus total expenses and how net position changed during the fiscal year.
+All revenues earned and expenses incurred during the fiscal year are required to be classified as either "operating" or "non-operating."
+For the current fiscal year, all expenses incurred are considered to be operating except interest expense.
+All revenues and expenses are recognized as soon as the underlying event occurs, regardless of the timing of the related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will result in the disbursement or collection of cash during future fiscal years (e.g. the expense associated with changes in claim liability involving cash transactions beyond the date of the financial statements).

-The statement of cash flows presents the changes in the cash and cash equivalents during the fiscal year.
+The statement of cash flow shows the changes in cash and cash equivalents over the fiscal year.
 This statement is prepared using the direct method of cash flow.
-The statement breaks the sources and uses of cash and cash equivalents into three categories:
+It classifies the sources and uses of cash and cash equivalents into three categories:

-1. Operating activities 2.
+Operating activities 2.
 Financing activities 3.
 Investing activities

-The routine activities appear in the operating activities, while investment and nonoperating activities comprise the investing activities.
-Financing activities represent property taxes and special assessments as well as loan activity and purchases of capital assets.
+Operating activities include routine tasks, whereas investing activities consist of investment and non-operating activities.
+Financing activities cover property taxes, special assessments, loan transactions, and purchases of capital assets.

-The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes describe the nature of the operations and significant accounting policies as well as clarify unique financial information.
+The notes to the financial statements offer essential additional information for fully understanding the data presented in the financial statements.
+These notes explain the nature of operations, detail significant accounting policies, and clarify unique financial information.